paulschoen/use-post-message/README.md

 Type: `T`

-The current value of the channel.
+The current value of the shared state.

 ##### send

 Type: `(value: T) => void`

-Send a new value to the channel.
+Send a new value to the shared state.

 ##### subscribe

 Type: `(callback: (e: T) => void) => () => void`

-Subscribe to the channel.
-The callback will be called when the channel receives a new value and when the options.subscribe is set to true.
+Subscribe to the shared state.
+The callback will be called when the shared state receives a new value and when the options.subscribe is set to true.

 ## What data can I send?